dataasciences/Kaggle-Competitions/README.md

-# Kaggle-Competitions
-All things Kaggle
+# Kaggle Solutions

+To contribute:
+ - Fork the repo
+ - Edit the **competitions.yaml** file
+ - Make a pull request